Stephanie (LazyTown)

-Stephanie is a fictional character from the children's television show LazyTown.
-She is an aspiring cheerleader and dancer who inspires the other citizens of the titular town to stay active.
-She has pink hair and as such is nicknamed 'Pinky' by the puppet character Trixie.
-She came to town to visit her uncle, Milford Meanswell, the mayor of LazyTown.
-Upon meeting the other children, she unsuccessfully attempted to get them to play along as opposed to staying at home playing video games and eating candy.
-This changed when Stephanie asked for the help of Sportacus.
-When he finally arrived, the whole town worked together to make LazyTown a more active place to live.
-Each episode of the show ends with Stephanie performing a song and dance routine to "Bing Bang", the show's ending theme.
+Stephanie is a fictional character from the children's television series LazyTown, created by Magnús Scheving.
+She is portrayed as an energetic tomboyish girl who encourages the residents of LazyTown to be more physically active and to adopt healthier habits.
+In the series, she comes to LazyTown to visit her uncle, Milford Meanswell, the town's mayor, and befriends the local children.
+She is known for her pink hair, which leads the puppet character Trixie to nickname her "Pinky".

-The character’s original Icelandic name is Solla Stirða.
-In the Icelandic version of the TV series, her voice was dubbed in Icelandic by Ólöf Kristín Þorsteinsdóttir.
+The character originated in the Icelandic stage play Áfram Latibær!
+(1996), in which she appeared under the name Solla Stirða.
+For the television adaptation, the character was reworked into Stephanie.
+In the Icelandic dub of the television series, she was voiced by Ólöf Kristín Þorsteinsdóttir.

-The role of Stephanie was performed by Julianna Rose Mauriello in seasons 1 and 2.
-In 2011, Julianna confirmed she would be leaving LazyTown, as she had grown too old to play the role of Stephanie.
-She was replaced by Chloe Lang for seasons 3 and 4.
-Stephanie was also played by Kimberly Pena in LazyTown Live!
-The Pirate Adventure, a stage production that toured throughout the United Kingdom and Ireland in 2009.
+Stephanie was portrayed by Julianna Rose Mauriello in the first two seasons of LazyTown and by Chloe Lang in the third and fourth seasons.
+In earlier stage productions, she was played by Selma Björnsdóttir and Linda Ásgeirsdóttir, and she was also portrayed by Kimberly Pena in LazyTown Live!
+The Pirate Adventure.

 Description

-Stephanie was depicted as being an athletic, sweet, shy, sassy, caring, optimistic, and smart 8-year-old girl.
-Surprised by the inactivity of the residents of LazyTown, she cheerfully encourages them to participate in more active, energetic hobbies or pastimes such as sports, games, and much more when they are downhearted when the temptations of candy or video games overcome her prodding.
-Despite this, Stephanie is characterized by her optimism and self-confidence, which she proudly promotes and shares with her peers in encouragement against all odds or challenges, always victoriously triumphing over any obstacles or antagonists by the conclusion of an episode.
+Stephanie is depicted as an athletic, sweet, shy, sassy, tomboyish, caring, optimistic, and smart 8-year-old girl.
+Surprised by the inactivity of the residents of LazyTown, she encourages them to participate in more active, energetic hobbies or pastimes such as sports, games, and much more, which leaves the residents downhearted when the temptations of candy or video games overcome her prodding.
+Despite this, Stephanie is characterized by her optimism and self-confidence, which she promotes and shares with her peers in encouragement against all odds or challenges, always triumphing over any obstacles or antagonists by the conclusion of an episode.

 Stephanie's attempts are often nearly thwarted by Robbie Rotten, but his plans are never foolproof and always end with Stephanie winning.